 - In the Care Bears: Adventures in Care-a-Lot episode "Stand Up and Cheer," the judges at a talent show use cards with either a heart or a storm cloud on them.

-- In another episode, Timmy and Crocker are trying to replace the money that Crocker spent after Cosmo gave him a stolen pot of leprechaun gold.
-Timmy enters a figure skating competition and two of the judges give him a 10, but Crocker gives him an F due to force of habit.
+- In another episode, Timmy, Cosmo, and Crocker are trying to replace the money that Crocker spent after Cosmo gave him a stolen pot of leprechaun gold.
+Timmy and Cosmo enter a figure skating competition and two of the judges give them a 10, but Crocker (who somehow became a judge) gives them an F due to force of habit.

 - Sadlygrove does this at one point in episode 4 of Wakfu.
 He's judging Evangelyne, so unsurprisingly he gives her a 10.